Mivik/prpr/README.md

 wget https://mivik.moe/prpr/font.ttf -O assets/font.ttf
 ```

-Then place your chart in the `assets` folder.
-The folder structure should be like this:
+If your chart contains textures, place then in the `assets/texture` folder.
+Now the folder structure should be like this:

 ```
 prpr
 ├── assets
-|   ├── charts
-|   │   └── mychart
-|   │       ├── info.yml
-|   │       ├── chart.json
-|   │       ├── song.mp3
-|   │       └── ...
 |   ├── texture
 |   │   └── ...
 |   ├── (font.ttf)